Click on a question to see the corresponding answer.

 Q: Is AwareNet a business?

-The plan is to provide AwareNet "at cost" to all 79 neighborhoods in the city of St. Louis.
+Yes.
+AwareNet is available for any neighborhood in the US.
+But the founder, Tom Scheifler, is committed to provide AwareNet "at cost" to all 79 neighborhoods in the city of St. Louis (his home town).

 Q: Who pays for the service?